 In 1959 the U.S. Coast Guard sealed up the lighthouse with concrete blocks and cement.
 The U.S. Navy started using the lighthouse as an observation post during the latter part of the 1960s and maintained a presence on the small island until 1975, when the lighthouse was destaffed for the final time.
 The Coast Guard still maintains a solar powered light in the lantern room, but obviously does not perform much maintenance on the structure as evidenced by the entire lack of glass in the lantern room.

-The Culebra Foundation, founded in 1994, has formed a small museum on Culebra and is trying to spearhead a movement to save the Culebrita Lighthouse, the only remaining Spanish-era structure in the Culebra archipelago.
+The Culebra Foundation, founded in 1994, has formed a small museum on Culebra and is trying to spearhead a movement to save Culebrita Lighthouse, the only remaining Spanish-era structure in the Culebra archipelago.
 The lighthouse and the surrounding four acres of land were transferred from the General Services Administration to the Municipality of Culebra in 2002.
 According to the foundation, the local government appropriated over two million dollars for preserving the lighthouse, but disgracefully, the significant sum was mishandled and little has been done to save the historic structure.
+In 2015, Para la Naturaleza, a unit of the Conservation Trust of Puerto Rico, announced that it would be collaborating with the Municipality of Culebra to restore and preserve the lighthouse.

 Located on the southern summit of Culebrita Island, just off the eastern shore of Culebra Island.
 The lighthouse is owned by the Municipality of Culebra.
 Grounds/tower open.